wikimedia/operations-debs-helmfile/README.md

 # The default is `environments: {"default": {}}` which implies:
 #
 # - `{{ .Environment.Name }}` evaluates to "default"
-# - `{{ .Environment.Values }}` being empty
+# - `{{ .Values }}` being empty
 environments:
   # The "default" environment is available and used when `helmfile` is run without `--environment NAME`.
   default:
-    # Everything from the values.yaml is available via `{{ .Environment.Values.KEY }}`.
+    # Everything from the values.yaml is available via `{{ .Values.KEY }}`.
     # Suppose `{"foo": {"bar": 1}}` contained in the values.yaml below,
-    # `{{ .Environment.Values.foo.bar }}` is evaluated to `1`.
+    # `{{ .Values.foo.bar }}` is evaluated to `1`.
     values:
     - environments/default/values.yaml
+    # Each entry in values can be either a file path or inline values.
+    # The below is an example of inline values, which is merged to the `.Values`
+    - myChartVer: 1.0.0-dev
   # Any environment other than `default` is used only when `helmfile` is run with `--environment NAME`.
   # That is, the "production" env below is used when and only when it is run like `helmfile --environment production sync`.
   production:
     values:
     - environment/production/values.yaml
+    - myChartVer: 1.0.0
-    ## `secrets.yaml` is decrypted by `helm-secrets` and available via `{{ .Environment.Secrets.KEY }}`
+    ## `secrets.yaml` is decrypted by `helm-secrets` and available via `{{ .Environment.Values.KEY }}`
     secrets:
     - environment/production/secrets.yaml
-    # Overrides the `environmentDefaults.missingFileHandler` for this environment
-    missingFileHandler: Error

-environmentDefaults:
     # Instructs helmfile to fail when unable to find a environment values file listed under `environments.NAME.values`.
     #
     # Possible values are  "Error", "Warn", "Info", "Debug".
 The default is "Error".
     #
     # Use "Warn", "Info", or "Debug" if you want helmfile to not fail when a values file is missing, while just leaving
     # a message about the missing file at the log-level.
     missingFileHandler: Error

+#
+# Advanced Configuration: Layering
+#
+# Helmfile merges all the "base" state files and this state file before processing.
+#
+# Assuming this state file is named `helmfile.yaml`, all the files are merged in the order of:
+#   environments.yaml <- defaults.yaml <- templates.yaml <- helmfile.yaml
+bases:
+- environments.yaml
+- defaults.yaml
+- templates.yaml

+#
+# Advanced Configuration: API Capabilities
+#
+# 'helmfile template' renders releases locally without querying an actual cluster,
+# and in this case `.Capabilities.APIVersions` cannot be populated.
+# When a chart queries for a specific CRD, this can lead to unexpected results.
+#
+# Configure a fixed list of api versions to pass to 'helm template' via the --api-versions flag:
+apiVersions:
+- example/v1

 ```

 ## Templating